MyLittleLoly/white-1/.github/CONTRIBUTING.md

 * Files and path accessed and referenced by code above simply being #included should be strictly lowercase to avoid issues on filesystems where case matters.

+### SQL
+* Do not use the shorthand sql insert format (where no column names are specified) because it unnecessarily breaks all queries on minor column changes and prevents using these tables for tracking outside related info such as in a connected site/forum.

+* All changes to the database's layout(schema) must be specified in the database changelog in SQL, as well as reflected in the schema files

+* Queries must never specify the database, be it in code, or in text files in the repo.

 ### Other Notes
 * Code should be modular where possible; if you are working on a new addition, then strongly consider putting it in its own file unless it makes sense to put it with similar ones (i.e. a new tool would go in the "tools.dm" file)